svenhb/GRBL-Plotter/README.md

 [README deutsch](README_de.md)
 A GCode sender for GRBL under windows, using DotNET 4.0 (should also work with Windows XP)
 Written in C# VisualStudio 2015.

+### New in version 1.1.5.0:
+For the camera view now a seperate coordinate system G59 will be used.
+Attention!
+Switch back to default coordinate system G54 before starting any GCode!
+Transforming GCode with camera aid, to match drill file with PCB view [PCB drilling](https://github.com/svenhb/GRBL-Plotter/wiki/PCB-drilling)
+Shape recogniton for easier teachpoint (fiducial) assignment
+New import option 'Repeat code' to repeat paths (laser cutting with weak laser)

 ### New in version 1.1.4.0:
 Add import of Eagle Drill file
 Add support of noname USB GamePad